 Many CDR solutions do remove active content from files.
 Instead of sanitizing the content, they block and remove the active content, rendering the file potentially useless to the end user, resulting in reduced productivity.

-Built with deep expertise in the architecture of every file format – as well as close working relationships with file format companies like Adobe – Secure File Gateway technology understands and protects all file types – from .ppt, docs, pdfs and image files, all the way to more complex formats that no NGAV or Sandbox can possibly detect.
+Built with deep expertise in the architecture of every file format – as well as close working relationships with file format companies like Adobe – Votiro Cloud technology understands and protects all file types – from .ppt, docs, pdfs and image files, all the way to more complex formats that no NGAV or Sandbox can possibly detect.

 While many threats pass through these other solutions and Secure Email Gateways, Votiro’s Positive Selection technology has been proven to stop them, ensuring your organization is completely safe from file-borne threats.